Environmental Challenges and Open Science: online course by ENERGYTRAN

 Marine Sabres in FAIRS FIMAR

-On June 6-8 2025, LifeWatch ERIC and ULPGC-ECOAQUA (University Institute for Research in Sustainable Aquaculture and Marine Ecosystems) will co-organise one of the “Marine SABRES in Fairs” series events, at FIMAR 2025, the Feria Internacional del Mar (International Sea Fair).
+On June 6-8 2025, LifeWatch ERIC and ULPGC-ECOAQUA (University Institute for Research in Sustainable Aquaculture and Marine Ecosystems) will co-organise one of the “Marine SABRES in Fairs” series events, at FIMAR 2025, La Feria Internacional del Mar (International Sea Fair).

 This year’s edition of FIMAR focuses on the sustainability of the Canary islands’ coastal border: an important event for the nautical and marine-maritime sector of the Canary Islands archipelago organised by the Cabildo de Gran Canaria, the City Council of Las Palmas de Gran Canaria, the Port Authority of Las Palmas, Ciudad de Mar Las Palmas de Gran Canaria and Infecar Feria de Gran Canaria.